MicrosoftDocs/appcenter-docs/docs/test-cloud/frameworks/uitest/features/webviews.md

 * **CSS** &ndash; This API uses CSS selectors to locate DOM elements displayed by the webview.
 * **XPath** &ndash; UITest can use XPath expressions to locate DOM elements in the webview.

-The XPath API, which more powerful is also more complicated to use.
+The XPath API, while more powerful is also more complicated to use.
 In general, preference should be given to the CSS API, and the XPath API used when necessary.

 ### CSS
 It's possible to match HTML elements using the [AppQuery.Css](https://docs.microsoft.com/dotnet/api/Xamarin.UITest.Queries.AppQuery.Css#Xamarin_UITest_Queries_AppQuery_Css_System_String_) method.
 This method takes a CSS selector and will return an array of all HTML elements that match.
 Functionally, this API is the same on Android and iOS.